bennettyardley/python-webserver/README.md

 # python-webserver

 ## Server.py
 The main web server script.
 Works by waiting for a SYN packet from a client over port 1234 and responding with a SYN-ACK packet.
-Once communication has been established an HTTP packet containing HTML is sent to the client and communication is ended by the server with an RST packet.
+Once communication has been established (3 Way Handshake) an HTTP packet containing HTML is sent to the client and communication is ended by the server with an RST packet.

 ## Requirements
 * [pydivert](https://github.com/ffalcinelli/pydivert)